Barbaris2/-javaScript-20-web-mini-projects/README.md

-## Memory Cards
+## LyricsSearch App

-Flash card app for learning.
-Display, add and remove memory cards with questions and answers
+Find songs, artists and lyrics using the [lyrics.ovh](https://lyrics.ovh) API

 ## Project Specifications

-- Create flip cards using CSS
-- Create "Add new card" overlay with form
-- Display question cards and flip for answer
+- Display UI with song/artist input
-- View prev and next cards
+- Fetch songs/artists and put in DOM
-- Add new cards to local storage
+- Add pagination
-- Clear all cards from local storage
+- Add get lyrics functionality and display in DOM